The Fatal Love-Spot

 His tusks ripped Diarmait open, but the hilt

-sliced through his guts which covered Diarmait as the boar was killed.
+sliced through its guts which covered Diarmait as the boar was killed.

 commented as he rested on his sword,